hunting-seasons-in-pa

 Pheasant:

 Bag limit: 2 daily, 6 in possession.
-Male and female pheasants can be hunted in all WMUs, except for Wild Pheasant Recovery Areas where pheasant hunting is authorized by executive order.
+Male and female pheasants can be hunted in all WMUs, except for Wild Pheasant Recovery Areas, where pheasant hunting is authorized by executive order (the executive director may authorize limited pheasant hunting opportunities).

 Bobwhite Quail: